hongkailiu/svt-case-doc/learn/next_gen_installer.md

 * default aws profile; no need for terraform installation.
 * console pod is running but URL `https://console-openshift-console.apps.hongkliu.devcluster.openshift.com/` is not working
+    * tried in the afternoon, the url is working.
+The username and password is at the end of the output of installer.
+    * it is an `okd` deployment from the login page and the link to the doc page.